Politics of British Columbia: 2010s

 In 2017 election, the BC NDP campaigned on the promise to hold a referendum on switching to an electoral system of proportional representation.
 In 2018, a referendum was held with two questions on the ballot.
 The first question was a binary choice of maintaining the existing first-past-the-post electoral system or moving to a proportional representation electoral system.
 The second question asked citizens to rank three specific types of proportional representation: dual-member proportional representation, mixed-member proportional representation, and rural–urban proportional representation.
 If a majority of citizens preferred proportional representation over first-past-the-post, this second question would determine which specific type of proportional representation the province would adopt.

-In the end, the second question was moot as voters chose the first-past-the-post system (61.3%) over proportional representation (38.7%).
-After the results of the referendum were released (and even during the referendum campaign), critics suggested that a major reason that proportional representation was defeated was the complexity of the second ballot question.
-Although the general public was knowledgeable enough to understand the difference between first-past-the-post and proportional representation, the subtle and numerous differences between dual-member proportional representation, mixed-member proportional representation, and rural–urban proportional representation were less easy to understand, motivating voters to vote to retain the existing electoral system.
+When the votes in the first question were counted, most votes showed a preference for the first-past-the-post system (61.3%) over proportional representation (38.7%), making the second question moot.

+Critics suggested that a major reason that proportional representation was defeated was the complexity of the second ballot question.
+Although much of the general public understood the difference between first-past-the-post and proportional representation, the subtle and numerous differences between dual-member proportional representation, mixed-member proportional representation, and rural–urban proportional representation (with its mixture of MMP and STV) were less easy to understand, possibly motivating many voters to vote to retain the existing electoral system.